awwsmm/subway/keycloak/README.md

 > There is definitely no good way to handle secrets on the client side... the client is not under your control and can never be trusted. [[ source ]](https://community.auth0.com/t/storing-client-secret-in-spa/22717/2)

-...so this configuration in `realm-export.json` may have to change in the future, if the plan is for the frontend to use it.

-Alternatively, we could add a new `my-public-client` for the frontend.
+...so we also have a public `my-public-client` for the frontend, which will be explained later.

 ---